dfloer/tower-docs/tdt_spec.md

 | 4292 | WE, Q=3, Year=358 |
 | 11987 | WE, Q=3, Year=999 |

+### Unknown Tower Header Data

+After the first 70 bytes of the file, there is a 490 Byte segment that is unknown.

 ## Floor Data

-After the first 68 bytes of the file, this is where actual tower data seems to reside.
-There is a 490 Byte segment that is unknown
+Immedaiately after tower metadata/header, actual tower data starts at an offset of 560 Bytes.

-There are 120 entries (10 underground floors, 100 normal floors and probalby 10 floors for the Cathedral and open space/padding).
+There are 120 repeated entries.
+This corresponds to: 10 underground floors, 100 normal floors and 10 floors for the Cathedral and open space/padding) above the 100th (in-game) floor.

 Each floor has a 6 Byte floor header (which includes a count), that count * 18B with one per unit on the floor and finally a 188B data structure after that, which is for remapping the unit index on the floor, say after a unit is demolished and rebuilt.

 ### Floor Header

-A floor in 375 tiles long.
+A floor is 375 tiles long.
 | Offset | Length | Use | Notes |
 | --- | --- | --- | --- |
 | 0 | 2 | Unit Count | Total number of units on the floor |